Location: Harkins Hall 310

 - Courses completed through cross-enrollment registration are subject to the College’s transfer credit policies (see Admission ).

 The Association of Independent Colleges and Universities of Rhode Island (AICU Rhode Island) offers a Language Consortium program to students currently enrolled full-time in an undergraduate degree program at one of Rhode Island’s private institutions of higher education (Brown University, Bryant University, Johnson and Wales University, Providence College, Roger Williams University, and Salve Regina University).
-This program gives our students the opportunity to enroll at any one of the consortium schools (on a “space available” basis) in language courses that are not offered at the home institution.
+This program gives our students the opportunity to enroll at any of the consortium schools (on a “space available” basis) in language courses which are not offered at the home institution.